What is the FDA’s Stance on CBD?

 At present, one of the biggest issues concerning the FDA and CBD is the use of CBD products in foods and as dietary supplements.

 As per the provisions of the Farm Bill, the FDA holds the power to regulate the usage of hemp-derived cannabinoids like CBD.
-Legally, it’s “unlawful under the [Federal Food, Drug and Cosmetic Act] to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived.”
+Legally, the FDA maintains that it’s “unlawful under the [Federal Food, Drug and Cosmetic Act] to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived.”

 However, the FDA has been willing to listen to feedback on this position from industry stakeholders, act and the general public.
-Last May, the FDA held on the use of CBD products which featured more than 100 speakers testifying in front of FDA officials.
-A subsequent public comment period drew by the middle of July from a mixture of public organizations, industry stakeholders, and members of the general public.
+Last May, the FDA held a public hearing on the use of CBD products which featured more than 100 speakers testifying in front of FDA officials.
+A subsequent public comment period drew over 4,400 submissions by the middle of July from a mixture of public organizations, industry stakeholders, and members of the general public.

 The FDA and CBD enforcement